IT’S A FIRST ALERT WEATHER DAY FOR LATE STORMS

 THURSDAY: W/N 10-15 KTS WAVES: 2-3′

-TODAY: Sunshine to clouds.
-Strong thunderstorms late in the day.
+AFTERNOON: Thickening clouds.
+Strong thunderstorms develop.
 Very warm and humid.
 HIGH: 86

 TONIGHT: Strong thunderstorms with heavy rainfall.
 Flash flooding possible.
 LOW: 68